-The Butterfly Project offers a safe and relaxed space where women can support each other and find time for themselves.
+The Butterfly Project offers a safe and relaxed space where women can support each other and take time out.
 The meetings focus on creativity, learning new skills, support and empowerment through activities.
-By engaging with the various group sessions, women meet others dealing with similar situations; they find a supportive peer, and empathetic listener, who can understand and support them in a completely non-judgemental manner.
-Women thus feel less isolated and increase their wellbeing by forming meaningful relationships and friendships.
+By engaging in the group sessions, women meet others who are dealing with similar situations; they find a supportive peer, and empathetic listener, who can understand and support them in a completely non-judgemental manner.
+The women thus feel less isolated and increase their wellbeing by forming meaningful relationships and friendships.

-I met with Jill and their sister organisation, the sterling Bradford based, 'Staying Put,' and agreed to cover a four week documentation period of these workshops.
-This resulted in a celebrated exhibition at the lauded Kala Sangam in Bradford in November 2016, and various pop-up exhibitions throughout the West Yorkshire district.
+I covered the workshops for four weeks in autumn of 2016, which resulted in an exhibition at Kala Sangam in Bradford in November 2016, and coincided with various pop-up exhibitions throughout the West Yorkshire district.

 These are some of the images that I captured from my time with The Butterfly Project.

 Please note, all the images are copyright protected by Shy Burhan and no usage rights are implied or allowed without express permission of the above…